We earn a commission for products purchased through some links in this article.

-In what seem like shocking statistics, a new study from the U.S. Department of Agriculture found that 97 per cent of us aren’t washing our hands properly, and even if we do, many people do not use a clean towel to dry them afterwards, thus defeating the point of getting them clean.
+However, coronavirus is just the latest threat to public health that we need to be worried about.
+In what seem like shocking statistics, a 2018 study from the U.S. Department of Agriculture found that 97 per cent of us aren’t washing our hands properly, and even if we do, many people don’t wash them for long enough or don’t use a clean towel to dry them afterwards, thus defeating the point of getting them clean.

 Out of the 383 people studied in test kitchens in North Carolina, 48 per cent of them spread bacteria from raw meat to spice containers because of poor hand hygiene, while 11 per cent of the time, they also spread bacteria to refrigerator handles.